SolidMechanicsCoupledTheories/SolidMechanicsCoupledTheories.github.io/_sources/intro.md

 All codes were written for FEniCSx v0.8.0, so our instructions documents will direct you to install this specific version of FEniCSx.
 ```

+### Results

+Simulation results are post-processed and visualized in two primary ways:

+1. Plots of curves are constructed and shown in-line using ``matplotlib``.

+2. Field data for the simulation --- i.e. contours of displacement, stress, and so on --- are written to a ``*.bp`` file in the ``/results`` directory which is included in each sub-folder of the GitHub repository.
+The results ``*.bp`` file can be read and visualized by [ParaView](https://www.paraview.org/), using the ``ADIOS2VTXReader`` option.

 ## Citation